 Check our blog about holidays and get answers to the most frequently asked questions!

-How to take holiday leave
+How to take annual leave

 Want to take a holiday?
 Then you need to submit a written request to your employer.
-In this request, specify when and for how long you wish to be off.
+In this request, you specify when and for how long you wish to be off.
 Your employer will then, as far as possible, arrange the holiday according to your wishes.

 Senior days